Rafael Devers Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks fourth in MLB with a collective 9.4 strikeouts per nine innings.
+- The Rays pitching staff is fourth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Rays have the fourth-ranked team ERA among all MLB pitching staffs (3.83).
+- The Rays have the fifth-ranked team ERA across all MLB pitching staffs (3.85).

-- The Rays allow the fifth-fewest home runs in baseball (171 total, 1.1 per game).
+- The Rays give up the fifth-fewest home runs in baseball (172 total, 1.1 per game).

-- The right-hander's last appearance was on Thursday against the Los Angeles Angels, when he went five innings, surrendering two earned runs while allowing six hits.
+- In his last appearance on Friday against the Toronto Blue Jays, the right-hander tossed 5 1/3 innings, allowing four earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.